 Canada is home to many amazing animals (bears! moose! orcas!) but our favourite sighting of all has to be the lynx we spotted in the Rocky Mountains.
 We were lucky enough to watch it hunt in the snow.

-Driving the dempster highway to the Arctic Circle, Yukon/NWT
+Driving the Dempster highway to the Arctic Circle a nd beyond, Yukon/NWT

 The Dempster Highway is a long and dirty drive, through the middle of tundra, mountains and limitless wilderness.
 It is also Canada’s only road to the Arctic Circle.
 The wilderness here is rich, barren, lush and desolate all at the same time.

-Walking with the giants in Carmanah Walbran, BC
+Walking with the giants in Carmanah Walbran, British Columbia

 Probably the wettest place in Canada, even the air tastes moist here.
 The Carmanah Walbran Valley on Vancouver Island is home to the biggest and best collection of huge trees, including Douglas Fir, Red Cedar and Sikta Spruce.
 A special place that takes a bit of effort to reach, it’s common to have the whole valley to yourself.

-Canoe camping in Main Lakes Provincial Park, BC
+Canoe camping in Main Lakes Provincial Park, British Columbia

 Witnessing the beauty of Moraine Lake, Alberta